 The logical instructions perform Boolean operations such as AND, OR, XOR on bytes, rotate of accumulator contents, and swap of nibbles in an accumulator.
-The Boolean operations on the bytes are performed on the bit-by-bit basis. shows the list of logical instructions and their description.
+The Boolean operations on the bytes are performed on the bit-by-bit basis.
+Table 4-2 on page 12 shows the list of logical instructions and their description.